-Accordingly, to mount table /dev/emcpowerea partitioned and mounted under /data folder:
+Accordingly, the mount table lists /dev/emcpowerea device mounted under /data folder:

 root@localhost:~# mount | grep emcpowerea /dev/emcpowereap1 on /data type ext4 (rw,relatime,errors=remount-ro,stripe=256,data=ordered)

-Specify these paths in the ignoreDevices parameter in the veeam.ini file using a semicolon without a whitespace as a separator.
-For example:
+Specify those paths with the ignoreDevices parameter created under the [backup] section of the veeam.ini file.
+Use a semicolon without whitespace as a separator.

 [backup] # Backup cluster alignment logarithm # clusteralign= 3 # Ignore inactive LVM logical volumes during backup # ignoreinactivelvm= false # IO rate limit, from 0.01 to 1.0 # ioratelimit= 0.9 # CPU priority for veeamagents, from 0 to 19 # priority= 10 # Verbose logging of device enumeration # verbosedevenumlogging= false ignoreDevices= /dev/sdef;/dev/sdcm;/dev/sdau;/dev/sdb

-Save the veeam.ini file and make sure no backup or restore sessions are running on the Veeam Agent machine.
-If no backup or restore sessions are running, restart the veeamservice daemon so that the new values are picked up from the configuration file.
+Save the veeam.ini file and ensure no backup or restore sessions are running on the Veeam Agent machine.
+If no backup or restore sessions are running, restart the veeamservice daemon to pick up the new values from the configuration file.